earthcube/earthcube_utilities/summarize/README.md

 # Summarize

 ## Overview
-(what does this do?) eg.
+Because of the lack of standardardization on how Science on Schema is implemented, there are performance issues quering and retrieving information from the blazegraph graphstore.
+Because JSONLD fields can be strings/objects/arrays asking the graphstore to guess the best optimization for retrieval is haphazard.
+In order to work around this, we create a materilized view view.
+Materialization is common performance trick which basically brings all values into a single object so that retreival of what would be normalized information is flattened.
+The JSONLD strings/objects/arrays single object to improve search and retrieval performance.

-Summarize creates a 'normalized view' of a repositories JSONLD as quads to improve performance a searches for geocodes.
-It basically flattens the JSONLD arrays into strings.
+**Summarize tool** creates this 'materilized view' of a repositories JSONLD as triple to improve performance a searches for geocodes.

-To do this, it reads the triples that nabu generates as part of it's workflow, then converts them  'summary' graph namespace.
+To do this, it reads the quads that nabu generates as part of it's workflow, then converts them into flattend triples in  'summary' graph namespace.
-A more detailed overview is in [Summarize v2](./v2_proposal.md)
+A more detailed overview workflow is in [Summarize v2](./v2_proposal.md)

+(need to add more on flattening.)

 ## Dependencies
 * Geocodes Stack